tanfiona/CausalNewsCorpus/README.md

 KFolds script is available in `kfolds.sh` which creates user-specified number of fold sets and runs the Train and Eval function over each fold.
 In our paper, we set K=5.

-Further experiments are also available in `run.sh` for reference.
+Further experiments are also available in `run_st1.sh` for reference.
 Within which, we also conducted experiments with the two external corpus (CTB and PDTB V3.0).
 More details are described in our paper.

 <br>